Simultaneous multithreading: Modern commercial implementations

+x86/x86-64

 The Intel Pentium 4 was the first modern desktop processor to implement simultaneous multithreading, starting from the 3.06 GHz model released in 2002, and since introduced into a number of their processors.
 Intel calls the functionality Hyper-Threading Technology, and provides a basic two-thread SMT engine.
 Intel claims up to a 30% speed improvement compared against an otherwise identical, non-SMT Pentium 4.
 The performance improvement seen is very application-dependent; however, when running two programs that require full attention of the processor it can actually seem like one or both of the programs slows down slightly when Hyper-threading is turned on.
 This is due to the replay system of the Pentium 4 tying up valuable execution resources, increasing contention for resources such as bandwidth, caches, TLBs, re-order buffer entries, and equalizing the processor resources between the two programs which adds a varying amount of execution time.
 The Pentium 4 Prescott core gained a replay queue, which reduces execution time needed for the replay system.
 This was enough to completely overcome that performance hit.

+The Intel Atom, first released in 2008, is the first Intel product to feature 2-way SMT (marketed as Hyper-Threading) without supporting instruction reordering, speculative execution, or register renaming.
+Intel reintroduced Hyper-Threading with the Nehalem microarchitecture, after its absence on the Core microarchitecture.

+Intel Xeon Phi (2010–2020) has 4-way SMT (with time-multiplexed multithreading) with hardware-based threads which cannot be disabled, unlike regular Hyper-Threading.

+AMD Bulldozer microarchitecture (2011) use two-thread "modules".
+In each module there are two separate integer cores but FlexFPU and L2 cache are shared, so it is only a partial SMT implementation.

+AMD's Zen family of microarchitectures has 2-way SMT.
+Most resources in a Zen 5 core is competitively shared in SMT, allowing the active thread to take all resources (or "most" in the case of watermarked resources).
+The statically-partitioned exceptions are the micro-op queue, the retirement queue, and the FPU non-scheduling queue.

+MIPS

 The latest Imagination Technologies MIPS architecture designs include an SMT system known as "MIPS MT".
 MIPS MT provides for both heavyweight virtual processing elements and lighter-weight hardware microthreads.
 RMI, a Cupertino-based startup, is the first MIPS vendor to provide a processor SOC based on eight cores, each of which runs four threads.
 The threads can be run in fine-grain mode where a different thread can be executed each cycle.
 The threads can also be assigned priorities.
 Imagination Technologies MIPS CPUs have two SMT threads per core.